Rhonda Tracy RCC

 Individual Therapy

-I’ll encourage us to slow down together and bring gentle attention to the feelings, bodily sensations and thoughts that present themselves to us for healing acknowledgement.
-As we relax into the pain together, we co-create a fresh opportunity to invite renewal and vitality.
+So, what happens between us, how we experience each other, what moves us, the ideas that come to us when we are together, are all relevant information in this vital relationship that we cultivate together.
+When we’re together, I’ll encourage us to slow down and bring gentle attention to the feelings, bodily sensations and thoughts that present themselves to us for healing acknowledgement.
+As we relax into joy and pain together, we co-create a fresh opportunity to invite renewal and vitality.

 Partnerships